FRom the pRL / translated work (JAPANESE) / C20TH / asia / japan

 The narrator of The Second Bakery Attack’s wife is one of the more enigmatic and yet dynamic characters in Murakami’s stories.
 She is decisive in her actions throughout but unclear, often, in her motivations.
 In this she shares much with Murakami’s other female characters.

-- How does the male character characterise the female character?
+- How does the male character (or other character) view the female character?
+How is she described?

 - Are her speech and actions consistent with the way the male character presents her?